 Simon is Executive Director of the Centre for Public Christianity.
 A former English and History teacher, Simon has a Masters in Christian Studies from Regent College, Vancouver.
-He has years of experience writing and editing both academic curricula and popular books.
-He is the author of For God's Sake: An Atheist, a Jew, a Christian and a Muslim Debate Religion, and editor of A Spectator's Guide to Worldviews, and was co-presenter and co-writer of the historical documentary For the Love of God: How the church is better and worse than you ever imagined.
+He is the author of For God's Sake: An Atheist, a Jew, a Christian and a Muslim Debate Religion, editor of A Spectator's Guide to Worldviews, and was co-presenter and co-writer of the historical documentary For the Love of God: How the church is better and worse than you ever imagined.
 His writing has appeared in such places as The Sydney Morning Herald, The Age, the ABC, The Australian, and The Guardian.
 He lives on Sydney’s northern beaches and is an inept but enthusiastic surfer.

-Natasha is a Research Fellow at the Centre for Public Christianity.
-She has a PhD in English Literature from the University of Cambridge and is the author of Victorian Poetry and Modern Life: The Unpoetical Age, as well as editor of 10 Tips for Atheists … and other conversations in faith and culture.
-She has worked for CPX since 2014 and written for the mainstream media on topics that include books, movies, politics, food, domestic violence, Scripture in schools, war, Thanksgiving, and freedom of speech.
+Natasha is a Senior Research Fellow at the Centre for Public Christianity.
+She has a PhD in English Literature from the University of Cambridge and is the author of For the Love of God: How the church is better and worse than you ever imagined and, most recently, The Pleasures of Pessimism.
+She has worked for CPX since 2014 and written on topics that include books, movies, politics, food, domestic violence, Scripture in schools, war, Thanksgiving, and freedom of speech.

 Barney is a part-time Senior Fellow at the Centre for Public Christianity, based in Melbourne.
 He wrote for The Age for 32 years, the last 12 as Religion Editor.
 He continues to write for the media on faith and politics, as well as on classical music and opera.
 He also serves as media advisor to the Anglican Primate, Melbourne Archbishop Philip Freier.